Sad Woman, Happy Coffee

 Again: no Sumatra.
 I was as sharp as a potato.

-No biggie, we’ll just heat it up in the morning, I thought.
+No biggie, I’ll just heat it up in the morning, I thought.

 Well.

-The next morning, I stumbled downstairs and nuked my overnight cup of Happy, channelling the scrappy, waste-nothing spirit of my depression-era grandparents.
+The next morning, I stumbled downstairs and nuked my overnight cup of Happy, channelling that scrappy, waste-nothing spirit of my depression-era grandparents.

 It was…not great.
 But hey, it’s been in a pot all night, so of course it’s gonna be off, right?

-So I made a fresh pot while telling myself there are better ways to save money than drinking seven-hour-old coffee.
+So I made a fresh pot while reminding myself there are much better ways to save money than drinking seven-hour-old coffee.

-Not really strong enough to replace my 'punch-in-the-face' Sumatra, but that's okay.
-It earned a permanent spot on my shelf anyway.
+Not really strong enough to replace my 'punch-you-in-the-face' Sumatra, but that's okay.
+It earned a spot on my shelf anyway.

 Because some things you keep not for what they do, but for what they mean.